 The Galaxy Note 10 Plus 5G

 With 5G networks springing up across the country, 5G support in phones is always going to be one of the biggest questions around.
 Rumors about 5G support were some of the first Note 10 whispers we heard, and though the leaks trailed off, we had strong hopes for a 5G-enabled Note 10.
-Now, premium leakster Evan Blass has shared more details about a 5G Note 10 with a short video clip on Twitter.
+Now, premium leakster Evan Blass has shared more details about a

 While we can’t post the video due to Blass’ Twitter account being private, we can post the above screencaps.
 This, along with an image Blass posted last week, means the veteran leaker is nailing his colors to the mast pretty hard, and is strongly backing a Note 10 Plus 5G model.
 Like the Galaxy S10 5G, it’s likely this model will be separate from the standard Note 10 Plus, and will cost more.